University Pathway Program

 - Admission Criteria for the Pathway Program: An IELTS score of 4.5, TOEFL score of 45, or equivalent.
 A high school Cumulative GPA of 2.5.

-- Application Process: Students will apply to the program through the College of Extended Learning.
+- Application Process: Students will apply to the program through the College of Professional & Global Education.
 Applicants will be required to submit an approved English proficiency score, official high school transcript, and requisite supporting and financial documents to be issued an I-20.

 Develop the necessary skills required for academic success at SF State.
 Develop an overall understanding of academic culture and their language skills while focusing on developing specific academic skills such as note-taking, academic writing and reading, and individual presentations and group discussions.